Memorium Nürnberger Prozesse

 Nearby Attractions

-2. Documentation Center Nazi Party Rally Grounds: This museum provides an in-depth look at the rise of the Nazi Party and the propaganda used during that era.
+2. Documentation Center Nazi Party Rally Grounds: This site presents an in-depth look at the rise of the Nazi party and the rallies held in Nuremberg, enhancing the context of the trials.

-5. Albrecht Dürer’s House: The former home of the famous painter and engraver, which now serves as a museum dedicated to his life and work.
+4. Albrecht Dürer’s House: The former home of the famous painter and engraver, this museum showcases Dürer’s life and works, providing cultural insights into the Renaissance era.

 Insider Tips